UK CBAM: The UK's Carbon Import Levy

 Why is CBAM being proposed in the UK?

 By implementing the CBAM, the UK aims to protect its industries, reduce carbon leakage risk, and encourage global partners to adopt more sustainable practices.
 Carbon leakage risk occurs when domestic industries face stringent emissions regulations, leading them to shift production to countries with weaker climate policies.
+A UK CBAM will ensure that UK decarbonization efforts lead to a true reduction in global emissions rather than simply displacing carbon emissions overseas.

 Which sectors will UK CBAM apply to?